WAYSTATION WHISTLE

 broth he slurped from

-the bottom of the bowl
+the bottom of the bowl.

-He said after the first
+He said after the

 spoonful he knew